 Show simple item record

-dc.contributor.authorAuthorBarahona-Fuentes, Guillermo
+dc.contributor.authorAuthorBarahona-Fuentes, Guillermo D.

-dc.contributor.authorAuthorHuerta Ojeda, Álvaro
+dc.contributor.authorAuthorHuerta Ojeda, Álvaro.

-dc.contributor.authorAuthorChirosa-Ríos, Luis
+dc.contributor.authorAuthorChirosa-Ríos, Luis Javier.

 dc.contributor.otherCareerFacultad de salud, ciencias sociales y deporteses